anthonysherwinchua/ascenda-challenge/README.md

   note: update the file `config/database.yml` according to your postgres setup

 ##### 4. Run the usual Rails command
-Setup your ruby version and gemset with your preferred ruby and gem manager
+Setup ruby version and gemset with your preferred ruby and gem manager

 ```
   bundle install